Latest news

 December and ,now we've passed the winter solstice, the hours of daylight begin to increase and thoughts turn to spring and the year ahead.

-December sunset at Camusdarrach
+December sunset at Camusdarrach, Morar

 A bit late off the mark with my October news (it's the 30th as I write).
 It has been a very wet month in Scotland, with much disruption and damage.